pscheyer/ProceduralGenerationTest/Readme.md

 A C array is used instead of an NSMutableArray to avoid boxing integers into object and then unboxing them again to use them. `MapTiles` grid is an array of integers, so a C array works.

 Added enum to `MapTiles.h`.
 It enumerates four types of `MapTileType` corresponding to -1 through 2.
+Integer values were selected to make it easier to convert the 2d grid array into the tiles located in tiles.atlas named `1.png` and `2.png`.

+add properties and method prototypes to `MapTiles.h`.

+-NSUInteger `count`
+-CGSize `gridSize`

+-instanceType `initWithGridSize` that takes a CGSize `size` -MapTileType `tileTypeAt` takes a CGPoint `tileCoordinate` -`setTileType` takes a MapTileType `type` and a CGPoint `tileCoordinate`.
+-BOOL `isEdgeTileAt` takes a CGPoint `tileCoordinate` -BOOL `isValidTileCoordinateAt` takes a CGPoint `tileCoordinate`.